ChurchApps/Docker/README.md

 # Docker
 Docker compose images for LCS projects

+We currently have 4 Main projects : Accounts , APIs , CHUMS , StreamingLive
+Inside each project , there is multiple microservices that you can start using docker-compose in there respective folders.

-After cloning this repo to a local directory, you can either use docker-compose to start all the dockers, or you can use docker commands in each directory to start each docker from its docker file.
+After cloning this repo to a local directory, you can either use docker-compose to start all the microservices of a project, or you can use docker commands in each directory to start each docker microservice from its docker file.

-##docker-compose
+<b>docker-compose</b >

-to build and start the dockers the first time : docker-compose up -d
+to build and start the dockers the first time :
+<pre> docker-compose up -d </pre>

 To stop the dockers :
  docker-compose stop